Top reads this week

 But the term “exodus” denotes the mass movement of a people, often leading to their demise.
 No such phenomenon is occurring in English Quebec, nor certainly for French-speakers.

-* Conrad Black replied in 2011 to some comments I made about Quebec demography, writing in his National Post blog: “I don’t know why David Winch feels that an increase of 1.7 million people in Quebec” is anything to cheer about.
+*Note: Conrad Black replied in 2011 to some comments I made about Quebec demography.
+Writing in his National Post blog, Black wrote: “I don’t know why David Winch feels that an increase of 1.7 million people in Quebec” is anything to cheer about.
+OK, it isn’t an extraordinarily high growth rate; but it does entirely contradict Black’s blowhorn demography.

 Leave a Reply